 This Paneer Tikka or Roasted Cottage Cheese was made on a whim.
 It was a Sunday and I wanted to treat myself to some yummy appetizer but I didn’t have the inclination for an elaborate tikka recipe.
 I had some homemade Paneer or cottage cheese lying in the fridge and it was so very soft.
 I had devoured the bowl of yoghurt at lunch and didn’t have that too for marinating.
 Skipping the marinating and roasting; I went ahead and made a recipe of my own.

-Recipe for Paneer Tikka or Roasted Cottage Cheese
+Recipe for Paneer Tikka or Grilled Cottage Cheese

 200gms Paneer or Cottage Cheese Cubed